Van Richten's Guide to Ravenloft

-Van Richten's Guide to Ravenloft is a sourcebook that details the Domains of Dread from the Ravenloft campaign setting for the 5th edition of the Dungeons & Dragons fantasy role-playing game.
+Van Richten's Guide to Ravenloft is a sourcebook published in 2021 that details the Domains of Dread from the Ravenloft campaign setting for the 5th edition of the Dungeons & Dragons fantasy role-playing game.

 Summary

 Van Richten's Guide to Ravenloft is a 256-page campaign and adventure guide for using the Ravenloft setting in the 5th edition.
 The book includes an overview of 39 Domains of Dread and a 20-page adventure called The House of Lament.
 The book's marginalia is presented as correspondence between the vampire hunter Rudolph Van Richten, "D&D's Van Helsing equivalent", and "other heroes in Ravenloft like Ezmerelda d'Avenir and the Weathermay-Foxgrove Twins".
 The Dungeon Master section includes an overview of safety tools for running a horror themed game such as "things like the X-Card, trigger warnings, boundaries, and establishing clear lines of communication".
 It also includes detailed advice on running a horror themed campaign and a breakdown of the various types of horror in the genre.

 The book expands on game elements for the 5th edition, such as: